nikhiljohn10/LiveList/README.md

 module.exports = {
   connections: {
     myDataStore: {
-      adapter: 'sails-postgresql', // check sails documentation for right adapter
+      adapter: 'sails-postgresql',
       host: 'localhost',
-      user: 'YOUR_DATABASE_USERNAME',
+      user: 'USERNAME',
-      password: 'YOUR_DATABASE_PASSWORD',
+      password: 'PASSWORD',
-      database: 'YOUR_DATABASE_NAME',
+      database: 'DATABASE',
-      port: 'YOUR_DATABASE_PORT'
+      port: 'PORT'
     }
   }
 };
 ```

+Start the app in dev mode once.In `config/models.js`, set `migrate: 'safe'` and then we can start app in production mode.